Division of Businesses

 The issue that then arises is valuing the business.
 Sometimes the parties will informally value or reach an agreement regarding the value of the business, to avoid the costs of business valuations.
 If the value of the business is significant, however, one or both parties often want a valuation to know what they are bargaining for, and to remove some of the uncertainty that comes with not having a valuation.
 If the value of the business is going to be litigated, the parties will most likely use business valuators with the appropriate certifications and expertise to allow them to provide an accurate valuation, that can hold up in court if the issue goes to trial.
 As is probably clear from all of this, a thorough business valuation by a certified valuator is not inexpensive.

-Some of the others issues that will go into the valuation, in addition to the technical factors – industry data, comparables, multiplies, etc. that a valuation expert would look at, are: What is a reasonable salary for the owner/spouse?
-Are any of the listed expenses of the business not valid expenses – e.g. travel or an automobile, if these expenses are not needed or reasonable for the operation of the business.
-The spouses will have different interests regarding issues like these, and they are relevant, because, for example, expenses reduce the net income and generally then the value of the business, so not counting some of the expenses would tend to increase the value of the business.
+Some of the others issues that will go into the valuation, in addition to the technical factors – industry data, comparables, multiplies, etc., that a valuation expert would look at, are: What is a reasonable salary for the owner/spouse?
+Are any of the listed expenses of the business not valid expenses – e.g. travel, or an automobile, if these expenses are not needed or reasonable for the operation of the business.
+The spouses will have different interest regarding issues like these, and they are relevant, because, for example, expenses reduce the net income and generally then the value of the business, so not counting some of the expenses would tend to increase the value of the business.